marcelotorrescisterna/MarceloTorresPortfolio/README.md

 ![](/images/CorrMat12.PNG)

-## Project Number 2: Diabetes Prediction Project
+## Project Number 2: Itau Binnario Competition
+This was actually my first own project and my first competition.
+It took place last year during October.
+This challenge was about predicting if a customer would buy one, more than one or none of a list of five different bank products.
+The competition was sponsored by Binnario.ai and Banco Itau.

-## Project Number 3: Itau Binnario Competition
+## Project Number 3: Diabetes Prediction Project

 ## Project Number 4: Implementing LeNet5 For Image Classification